coto/coto.github.io/_posts/2023-03-10-ontocracy.markdown

 This is an essay that describes an alternative society that inhabits the planet, replacing the current Republic.
 With the arrival of the age of Aquarius and access to information, a new society dawns, where the political animal that inhabits the planet is capable of living in a system built from the learning inherited from the Roman Empire and the French Revolution.

 <img src="/assets/images/as-within-is-without.jpeg" alt="Sphinx" style="float: left; margin-right: 15px;"/>
+- as it is inside so it is outside

 ## Introduction